krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Transient data store – default retention of 24 hours but can be configured for up to 7 days

-Kinesis Data Streams:
+#### Kinesis Data Streams <a id="KinesisDataStreams"></a>

+Records are organized in partitions (shards).

+Throughput per shard 1 MB/sec (for ingestion) and 2 MB/sec (for reading).

+Increase throughput by adding additional shards

+Records with same partition key are added to same shard.
+All records for a sensor are available in a single shard.
+Records are ordered by arrival time.

 - enables you to build custom applications that process or analyze streaming data for specialized needs.
-- enables real-time processing of streaming big data
-- A __shard is the base throughput unit__ of an Amazon Kinesis data stream.
-- A __stream__ is composed of one or more shards
-- __stores data__ for later processing by applications (__key difference with Firehose__ which delivers data directly to AWS services)
-- Producers continually push data to Kinesis Data Streams.
-- Consumers process the data in real time.
-- Consumers can store their results using an AWS service such as Amazon DynamoDB, Amazon Redshift, or Amazon S3.
-- Kinesis Streams __applications are consumers that run on EC2 instances__.
-- Kinesis Data Streams replicates synchronously across three AZs

-Kinesis Data Firehose:
-- easiest way to load streaming data into data stores and analytics tools.
-- Captures, transforms, and loads streaming data.
-It can also batch, compress, and encrypt.
-- Kinesis Data Streams can be used as the source(s) to Kinesis Data Firehose
-- No shards, totally automated

-Kinesis Data Analytics:
-- easiest way to process and analyze real-time, streaming data.
-- Can use standard SQL queries to process Kinesis data streams.
-- Provides real-time analysis.
-- A Kinesis Data Analytics application consists of three components:
-  - Input – the streaming source for your application.
-  - Application code – a series of SQL statements that process input and produce output.
-  - Output – one or more in-application streams to hold intermediate results.

-#### Kinesis Data Streams <a id="KinesisDataStreams"></a>

 - enables real time processing of streaming big data.
 - can move data off data producers and then process that data.
-- Producers send data to Kinesis and it's stored in shards for 24 hours, and that's the default, up to seven days.
+- Producers send data to Kinesis and it's stored in shards for __24 hours__, and that's the default, up to seven days.
 - Consumers then take the data and process it, and they can save it to another service.
 - allows for the later processing by applications rather than with Firehose where it delivers the data directly to an AWS service.
 - Kinesis data streams is real time with around 200 milliseconds of delay.
 - The Client Library helps you consume and process data from the Kinesis Stream, and each shard is processed by exactly one KCL worker and has one corresponding record processor.
 - One worker can process any number of shards, so it's fine if the number of shards exceeds the number of instances.
+- A __shard is the base throughput unit__ of an Amazon Kinesis data stream.
+- A __stream__ is composed of one or more shards
+- __stores data__ for later processing by applications (__key difference with Firehose__ which delivers data directly to AWS services)
+- Producers continually push data to Kinesis Data Streams.
+- Kinesis Streams __applications are consumers that run on EC2 instances__.
+- Kinesis Data Streams replicates synchronously across three AZs
+- AWS now supports update-shard-count API – automatically adjusts the number of shards

 #### Kinesis Data Firehose <a id="KinesisFirehose"></a>

+- No need to worry about shards and streams
 - __captures, transforms, and load streaming data__.
 - __Producers send the data to a Firehose, there are no shards, it's completely automated__, so scalability is elastic unlike data streams where you have to add shards.
 - __Firehose data is sent to another service for storing and data can be optionally processed and transformed using Lambda__.
 - It enables near real time analytics.
 - it's near real time, so around 60 seconds of latency.
 - Firehose destinations include Redshift, ElasticSearch, Amazon S3, Splunk, Datadog, MongoDB, and New Relic, as well as an HTTP endpoint.
+- easiest way to load streaming data into data stores and analytics tools.
+- Captures, transforms, and loads streaming data.
+It can also batch, compress, and encrypt.
+- Kinesis Data Streams can be used as the source(s) to Kinesis Data Firehose
+- No shards, totally automated

 #### Kinesis data analytics <a id="KinesisDataAnalytics"></a>

+- easiest way to process and analyze real-time, streaming data.
 - you get __real time SQL processing for streaming data__.
 - It provides __analytics for data coming from data streams or data firehose__.
 - Destinations can be data streams, data firehose or lambda.
-- you can quickly author and run powerful SQL code against those streaming sources.
+- you can quickly author and run powerful __SQL__ code against those streaming sources.
 - It can ingest data from both streams and firehose.
+- A Kinesis Data Analytics application consists of three components:
+  - Input – the streaming source for your application.
+  - Application code – a series of SQL statements that process input and produce output.
+  - Output – one or more in-application streams to hold intermediate results.

 ### Amazon Athena <a id="Athena"></a>